cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Steppers.md

 - Manually applying a `.accessibilityLabel` is not necessary for a `Stepper` because the internal label text becomes the accessibility label for VoiceOver.

+Platform Defects:
+- Steppers do not support Large Content Viewer.

 ## Applicable WCAG Success Criteria
 - [4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG22/Understanding/name-role-value.html)